 Maria is a guiding force in our office, creating content that inspires action and cultivates information on climate change.
 She runs our communications efforts, writing and editing original editorial pieces, building our brand through outreach initiatives, and curating content for social media.
 She is also a co-host and co-creator of our podcast, Cooler Earth.

 Tim primarily works with the Climate Action Business Association (CABA), a project of CXC.
 As the policy associate, he advances CABA’s policy program by analyzing climate & energy policies, developing legislative strategies, and engaging member businesses in the policymaking process.
-Tim is also the author of the weekly ‘CXC Policy Roundup‘ newsletter and assists in CABA member business recruitment, and co-chairs the grassroots committee for the Massachusetts carbon pricing coalition.
+Tim is also founding author of the weekly ‘Massachusetts Policy Roundup‘ newsletter, assists in CABA member business recruitment, and co-chairs the grassroots committee for the Massachusetts carbon pricing coalition.

 A life-long resident of Weymouth Massachusetts, Tim is a member of Weymouth Rotary, his local Eagles chapter, and the Weymouth Energy Advisory Committee.
 He also serves on the MetroCommon Scenario Advisory Committee, which is helping to develop MAPC’s 2050 regional plan.
 Tim has a B.A. in Economics from Stonehill College and spent his junior year of undergraduate studies at Oxford University.